 A client’s family came to us after learning that a family member had suffered a paralyzing neck injury that has left him a quadriplegic while in police custody.
 While in a holding cell, our client incited an altercation with the officer on duty.
 The officer responded with excessive force, which resulted in our client’s permanent paralysis.

 Murphy, Falcon & Murphy defended this client, who received $44 million award for injuries and emotional distress caused during the event.

 If you were a victim of police brutality, excessive force, or other methods of discrimination call Murphy, Falcon & Murphy today.
-We have been fighting for civil rights for decades and have the experience and resources to help you during your case.
+We’ll discuss your case and your rights with you for free.
+We’ve been fighting for civil rights for decades and have the experience and resources to help you during your case.